 Also, if you haven’t told your husband/partner yet — my friend Camille has some cute ideas on how to tell your husband you’re pregnant.

-It’s NOT to early to think about fitting in a prenatal class?
+It’s NOT too early to think about fitting in a prenatal class?
 Check out my online, non-nonsense prenatal class for couples available now with 3 price points to fit your wallet! — even a free version to try out now!

 Tess says